 How Long Does Tow Truck Loan Approval Take?

 Approval time depends on the type of financing and your lender.
-SBA loans can take 2–6 weeks due to government-backed underwriting.
+SBA loans can take two to six weeks due to government-backed underwriting.
 Conventional equipment financing or working capital loans from private lenders can be approved in 24–72 hours, especially if you apply through Clarify Capital's streamlined process.

 Can I Deduct Interest on My Tow Truck Loan?